lablup/backend.ai-docs-webui/docs/installation/installation.rst

 * Installation report
 * First-time user/admin on-site tutorial (3-5 hours)

-Product maintenance and support information: For on-premises customers, maintenance periods and scopes vary greatly depending on the terms of the contract, so it is difficult to describe them all.
-Maintenance and support information must be specified in the contract at the time of the contract.
+Product maintenance and support information: The commercial contract includes a monthly/annual subscription fee for the Enterprise version by default.
+Initial user/administrator training (1-2 times) and wired/wireless customer support services are provided for about 2 weeks after initial installation, minor release updater support and customer support services through online channels are provided for 3-6 months.
+Maintenance and support services provided afterwards may have different details depending on the terms of the contract.
+Users of the open source version can also purchase an installation and support plan separately.

 Simple Backend.AI Server Management Guide
 -----------------------------------------